apache/seatunnel/docs/en/spark/quick-start.md

 ### Step 2: Download seatunnel

-Enter the [seatunnel installation package download page](https://seatunnel.apache.org/download) and download the latest version of `seatunnel-<version>.zip`
+Enter the [seatunnel installation package download page](https://seatunnel.apache.org/download) and download the latest version of `seatunnel-<version>-bin.tar.gz`

 Or download the specified version directly (take 2.1.0 as an example):